TBS Crossfire (CRSF) Telemetry

 Generally you will need to separately setup and configure the transmitter and receiver, and then bind them together.

-A transmitter might come as an integral part of an RC controller, or it might be a separate module that you plug into a controller.
+A transmitter might come as an integral part of an , or it might be a separate module that you plug into a controller.
 If it is a separate module then you may also need to update the module software on the transmitter to firmware that supports CRSF, such as OpenTX or EdgeTx.
 In both cases you will need to configure the transmitter to enable CRSF.

-The receiver must be wired to a spare port (UART) on the Flight Controller.
+The receiver must be to a spare port (UART) on the Flight Controller.
 Then you can bind the transmitter and receiver together.

 Instructions for the steps above are covered in